 Call for Nominations

-The Synergy Awards for Innovation honour outstanding university-industry research and development (R&D) partnerships in the natural sciences and engineering.
-Since 1995, the awards have showcased the benefits of pooling university and industry resources to make the most of Canadian research excellence and Canadian industrial expertise.
+The Synergy Awards for Innovation honour outstanding research and development (R&D) partnerships between a university or a college, and industry, in the natural sciences and engineering.
+Since 1995, the Awards have showcased the benefits of pooling university and industry resources to make the most of Canadian research excellence and Canadian industrial expertise.

-Winners of the Synergy Awards show effective use of human, technical and financial resources, and demonstrate a lasting partnership between university and industrial collaborators, with tangible commercial results.
+Winners of the Synergy Awards show effective use of human, technical and financial resources, leading to tangible commercial benefits with their industrial collaborators.
+Universities must demonstrate a lasting partnership while colleges may focus on the impact of near-term applied research.

 The Synergy Awards are your opportunity to show the world what Canadian ingenuity and collaboration can accomplish.

-The nominated partnership must be in the natural sciences and/or engineering and be between a Canadian university professor, or group of professors, and a Canadian-based company or companies with commercial activities in Canada, such as R&D and/or manufacturing.
+The nominated partnership must be in the natural sciences and/or engineering and be between a Canadian university professor, or group of professors, or a Canadian college, and a Canadian-based company or companies with commercial activities in Canada, such as R&D and/or manufacturing.

-An individual or team may be nominated for the NSERC Synergy Awards for Innovation and other major NSERC prizes in the same year, but can receive only one such prize in a given year.
+An individual, team of individuals or a college may be nominated for the NSERC Synergy Awards for Innovation and other major NSERC prizes in the same year, but can receive only one such prize in a given year.
+There is no limit to the number of nominations for the Synergy Awards for Innovation that a university or college can put forward in a given competition.

-Nominations can be made in one of four categories:
+Nominations can be made in one of five categories:

-Up to four awards may be presented annually, one in each category.
+Up to five awards may be presented annually, one in each category.

 Nomination Process and Selection Criteria